 Pedestrian directional signs should also be deployed throughout the park, focused on major pedestrian paths and trails.
 These should include information about accessibility, amenities, distances, and connections at upcoming intersections.
 Signs should create a "breadcrumb trail" to major destinations, and have properly-scaled, visible identification at the destination.

-- Signs should be highly modular and changeable. - Use lower-cost materials with the understanding that these signs will change often as the park evolves. - Strategize implementation of signs to coordinate with construction projects. - Detail signage with matchplate footings and/or as bandit straps on existing poles so the signs can be reinstalled if they need to be removed for construction.
+- Signs should be highly modular and changeable. - park evolves. - Strategize implementation of signs to coordinate with construction projects. - signs can be reinstalled if they need to be removed for construction.